 Ph.D.
 Qualifying Exam

-At the end of their second year, students take a combined written and oral qualifying exam based on the material in the required Astronomy coursework.
-Admission to PhD candidacy is contingent on the student passing this qualifying exam.
+During the summer that follows the end of their second year of classes (usually in Mid-June), students take a combined written and oral qualifying exam based on the material in the required Astronomy coursework.
+The exam also includes a presentation on the student's research.
+Admission to PhD candidacy is contingent on the student passing this qualifying exam, and on demonstrated competence in individual research.
+Such competence may be evaluated by the student's research adviser(s), by the student's performance in presentations during the academic year (ie journal club talks) and on the qualifying exam research presentation.

 The Doctoral Thesis